tsupinie/autumnplot-gl/docs/README.md

 });
 ```

 The `'railway_transit_tunnel'` argument is a layer in the map style, and this means to add your layer just below that layer on the map.
-This usually produces better results than just blindly slapping all your layers on top of all the map (though the map style itself my require some tweaking to produce the best results).
+This usually produces better results than just blindly slapping all your layers on top of all the map (though the map style itself may require some tweaking to produce the best results).

 ### Barbs